Surat: During the Mughal Empire

 It was the most prosperous port in the Mughal empire.
 Despite being a rich city, Surat looked like a typical "grubby" trader's town with mud-and-bamboo tenements and crooked streets, although along the riverfront there were a few mansions and warehouses belonging to local merchant princes and the establishments of Turkish, Armenian, English, French and Dutch traders.
 There were also hospitals for cows, horses, flies and insects run by religious Jains, which puzzled travelers.
 Some streets were narrow while others were of sufficient width.
 In the evening, especially near the Bazaar (marketplace), the streets became crowded with people and merchants (including Banyan merchants) selling their goods.
 Surat was a populous city during the Mughal era but also had a large transient population: during the monsoon season, when ships could come and go from the ports without danger, the city's population would swell.
 In 1612, England established its first Indian trading factory in Surat.
 The city was looted twice by the Maratha king Shivaji, with the first sacking occurring in 1664.
 Shivaji's raids scared trade away and caused ruin to the city.

 Later, Surat became the emporium of India, exporting gold and cloth.
 Its major industries were shipbuilding and textile manufacture.
 The coast of the Tapti River, from Athwalines to Dumas, was specially meant for shipbuilders, who were usually Rassis.
 The city continued to be prosperous until the rise of Bombay (present-day Mumbai).
 Afterward, Surat's shipbuilding industry declined and Surat itself gradually declined throughout the 18th century.
 During 1790–1791, an epidemic killed 100,000 Gujaratis in Surat.
 The British and Dutch both claimed control of the city, but in 1800, the British took control of Surat.
+A fire in 1837 resulted in more than 500 deaths and the destruction of much of the city.

 By the middle of the 19th century, Surat had become a stagnant city with about 80,000 inhabitants.
 When India's railways opened, the city started becoming prosperous again.
 Silks, cotton, brocades, and objects of gold and silver from Surat became famous and the ancient art of manufacturing fine muslin was revived.